kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

   alert( "Again: " + slow(1) ); // slow(1) result returned from cache
 ```

-## Using “func.call” for the context
+## Using “func.call/apply” for the context - Call forwarding
 The caching decorator mentioned above is not suited to work with object methods.
+Passing all arguments along with the context to another function is called call forwarding.
 ```javascript
   // we'll make worker.slow caching
   let worker = {